robertvanhaecke/Munchkin-Short-Rules/RULES.md

 - You can only carry one Big item.
 - You may not trade items from your hand - only from the table.
 Traded items must go on the table, too.

-## Curses
+## Traps
- - Curses in your hand can be played at any time on any player.
+ - Traps in your hand can be played at any time on any player.
- - The victim chooses what item a multiple-item curse applies to.
+ - The victim chooses what item a multiple-item trap applies to.

 ## Death
- - If you die, you lose everything except for your level, curses on you, your class and your race.
+ - If you die, you lose everything except for your level, traps on you, your affiliation and your powers.
  - Put every other card you have on the table face up.
- - The other players each pick items, until everything is gone.
+ - The other players each pick  one item.
 The highest level players pick first.
  - On your next turn, draw four cards from each deck, like when the game began.

 ## General Rules